svenlahann/vagrant-ansible/README.md

 Application Configuration
 -------------------------
-* Apache´s running on default port 80
+* Nginx is running on default port 80
-* Tomcat´s running on default port 8080
+* MongoDB is running on default port 27017
-* Redis´s running on default port 6379
+* Redis is running on default port 6379

 Setup
 -----